 |40 m/132 ft.||5 bar/ata||21%||1.05||79%||3.95||5 bar/ata|

 If you accidentally exceed your NDL, follow the recommended stops displayed by the computer.
 If required decompression stops were omitted, exit the water.
-Do not continue diving, breathe 100% oxygen, and monitor for signs and symptoms of DCS.
-Seek medical attention by contacting DAN or emergency services, and/or the closest medical facility as soon as possible.
+Explain your situation to the surface support (boat crew or your dive buddy, for example).
+Do not continue diving, breathe 100% oxygen, drink plenty of water, and monitor for signs and symptoms of DCS.
+Seek medical attention by contacting emergency services or the closest medical facility as soon as possible.

 NEVER delay medical treatment.